The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Introduction

-The first important aspect is the selection of the sample itself.
-Post-starburst galaxies are typically selected spectroscopically, with the requirement that the Balmer absorption, usually represented by H$\delta$, is strong.
-H$\delta$ absorption is commonly used for this because emission from star formation tends to be quite weak in this line, unlike H$\alpha$ or H$\beta$.
+In order to study post-starburst galaxies and understand the relative importance of different star-formation quenching mechanisms, the first important task is the selection of the sample itself.
+Post-starburst galaxies are typically selected spectroscopically, with the requirement that the Balmer absorption be strong.
+The H$\delta$ line is commonly used for this purpose because emission from star formation tends to be quite weak in this line, unlike H$\alpha$ or H$\beta$.
 It also does not have other major lines in its immediate vicinity, making the equivalent width measurement easy.
-The nebular emission lines, commonly represented by H$\alpha$ and [OII]3727, are required to be weak. \citet{Goto_2005, Goto_2007} selected $\sim500$ low-redshift post-starburst galaxies from the Sloan Digital Sky Survey (SDSS; \citet{York_etal_2000}).
-His cuts were based on rest-frame Equivalent Width (EW) as follows: H$\alpha$EW $<$ $-2.5$\AA, H$\delta$EW $>$ $5$\AA\, and [OII]$\lambda$3727EW $<$ $-3$\AA.
-Various authors have used different values for these thresholds to select post-starburst galaxies.
-For objects at higher redshift, H$\alpha$ drops out of the wavelength coverage of optical instruments and therefore the selection is usually done on the H$\delta$ and [OII] lines alone. \citet{Yan_etal_2006} pointed out that the selection based on these two lines might be incomplete because many post-starburst galaxies may have significant [OII] emission from LINERs, leading to their exclusion from the samples, even though the line is in fact due to the central AGN and not the stellar population of the galaxy.
-On the other hand, there are also objects with strong H$\alpha$ emission but no [OII] emission which would be selected as post-starburst galaxies if H$\alpha$ is not observable. \citet{Goto_2007} found that these extra objects included due to the lack of information about H$\alpha$ can erroneously double the size of a sample.
+The nebular emission lines, commonly represented by H$\alpha$ and [OII]3727, are required to be weak.
+For objects at higher redshift, H$\alpha$ drops out of the wavelength coverage of optical instruments and therefore the selection is usually done on the H$\delta$ and [OII] lines alone.
+There are also a number of alternative methods such as spectral template fitting \citep{Quintero_etal_2004}, Principal Component Analysis \citep{Wild_etal_2007, Wild_etal_2014} and using UV-optical colors \citep{Choi_etal_2009}.

-A number of other methods have been used to select post-starburst galaxies. \citet{Blake_etal_2004} used a combination of the absorption strength of three Balmer lines (H$\beta$, H$\gamma$ and H$\delta$ instead of relying on H$\delta$ alone). \citet{Quintero_etal_2004} fit the spectra to a linear combination of template spectra as part of their sample selection. \citet{Choi_etal_2009} explored the possibility of using the UV-optical color as a selection method for post-starburst galaxies.

-Early studies of post-starburst galaxies usually had samples of only a handful of objects, too small to represent a statistical population.
-More recently, however, post-starburst samples have been selected from large spectroscopic surveys.
-Low-redshift post-starburst galaxies have been selected from the Las Campanas Redshift Survey \citep{Zabludoff_etal_1996}, the Sloan Digital Sky Survey \citep{Goto_2005, Goto_2007, Quintero_etal_2004}, and the 2dF Galaxy Redshift Survey \citep{Blake_etal_2004} with samples numbering usually in hundreds.
-At high redshifts, z$\sim$0.8 post-starburst galaxies have been selected from the DEEP2 survey \citep{Yan_etal_2009} and the zCOSMOS survey \citep{Vergani_etal_2010} with samples of a few tens of objects.
-There large samples are very important to understand the properties of the population as a whole.